SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Computing_resources.md

-### Local storage: BlueArc disks
+### Local storage: CephFS disks

-BlueArc is a brand of the disk servers Fermilab uses.
+CephFS is the filesystem used by Fermilab disk servers.
 These are multi-terabyte disks that are split between experiments.
 SBND has its own slice of it, in two partitions:

--   `/sbnd/data` where you can write a few large files (e.g. ROOT data);
+-   `/exp/sbnd/data` where you can write a few large files (e.g. ROOT data);
     if your data is larger than a hundred GB, people start muttering, as the space is limited and shared among all of us.
 Time to go dCache then.
--   `/sbnd/app` where you can keep a few software builds; this is also a shared disk, and you should keep no large data here.
-But you need to have the code here, as content in the `/sbnd/data` partition **can't be executed**.
+-   `/exp/sbnd/app` where you can keep a few software builds; this is also a shared disk, and you should keep no large data here.
+But you need to have the code here, as content in the `/exp/sbnd/data` partition **can't be executed**.

-**These data areas can be only directly accessed from the GPVM and BUILD nodes.** If your grid job needs data from them, you have to copy the information locally first.
+**These data areas can be only directly accessed from the GPVM and BUILD nodes.**
+If your grid job needs data from them, you have to copy themto the grid worker node first.

-You should create your own directory under `/sbnd/data/users/${USER}` and `/sbnd/app/users/${USER}`, and stick to them.
+You should create your own directory under `/exp/sbnd/data/users/${USER}` and `/exp/sbnd/app/users/${USER}`, and stick to them.
 Space available to SBND collaboration:

 path            | space
 ----------------| --------
-`/sbnd/app`     | 3.0 TB
+`/exp/sbnd/app`     | 6.0 TB
-`/sbnd/data`    | 16 TB
+`/exp/sbnd/data`    | 25 TB

 Be fair about disk usage and make sure to clean up unneeded stuff, this resource is shared by everyone in the collaboration.

-This information can be read using `quota -s` or `df -h`.
+The available disk space can be read using `df -h`.
+Quota and usage per user are available in the [SBND CephFS usage](https://landscape.fnal.gov/monitor/d/d4qZ8JSSz/cephfs-experiment-usage?orgId=1&var-group=sbnd)

 ### World-visible storage: dCache